Bill T. Jones/Arnie Zane Company : What Problem?

 Jones reflects on King’s immortal words, we shall overcome, mixed with the scripture of our democracy as formed and shaped by WE THE PEOPLE.
 There has always been an uneasy recognition of the truth at the base of the great Du Bois statement concerning “the problem of the color line” for Du Bois represented the epitome of otherness; yet we now understand this is much more complex.
 In our fractious era, What Problem? elaborates on this line in terms of sexual politics, gender identity, class struggles and immigration.

-Deep Blue Sea was Commissioned by Park Avenue Armory in collaboration with Holland Festival Commissioning support provided by The Mann Center for the Performing Arts with original support from The Pew Center for Arts & Heritage, Philadelphia.
-Additional commissioning support from Carolina Performing Arts, Partners in Creation, Ed Bradley Family Foundation, New York State Council on the Arts with the support of Governor Kathy Hochul and the New York State Legislature, NEFA/NDP and the New York City Department of Cultural Affairs.
-Produced and developed by Park Avenue Armory in collaboration with New York Live Arts.
+*Deep Blue Sea was originally commissioned by Park Avenue Armory and Manchester International Festival in collaboration with Holland Festival and first performed on September 28, 2021.
+Additional commissioning support provided by The Mann Center for the Performing Arts with original support for Deep Blue Sea provided by The Pew Center for Arts & Heritage, Philadelphia.
+What Problem?
+Commissioning support provided by Partners in Creation, Ed Bradley Family Foundation, Carolina Performing Arts, Lumberyard Center for Film and Performing Arts, Indiana University Auditorium, George Mason University, Dancers’ Workshop, New York State Council on the Arts with the support of Governor Kathy Hochul and the New York State Legislature, the New England Foundation for the Arts’ National Dance Project, with lead funding from the Doris Duke Charitable Foundation and The Andrew W. Mellon Foundation and the New York City Department of Cultural Affairs.
+Rehearsal support provided by MASS MoCA, Mana Contemporary and Bethany Arts Community.